Citation for this page in APA citation style. Close

 Most philosophers in all ages have been committed to one or more of the dogmas of determinism, refusing to admit any indeterminism or chance.
 They described the case of "indeterminism is true" as a disaster for reason.
 They said chance was "obscure to human reason."
 They found "no medium betwixt chance and necessity."

-Many scientists agreed that science was predicated on strict causality and predictability, without which science itself, considered as the search for causal laws, would be impossible.
+Many scientists agree that science is predicated on strict causality and predictability, without which science itself, considered as the search for causal laws, would be impossible.

-For those scientists, laws of nature would not be laws if they were only statistical and probabilistic.
-Ironically, some laws of nature turn out to be thoroughly statistical and our predictions merely probable.
+For those scientists, laws of nature would not be "laws" if they were only statistical and probabilistic.
+Ironically, some laws of nature turn out to be thoroughly statistical and our predictions merely probable, though with probabilities approaching certainty.

 We then summarize the requirements for free will, and propose a working solution based on the past and current ideas of those philosophers and scientists who have addressed the free will problem.